(go to FAQ page)

 - won’t drown in heavy clay soil

-- won’t sink into sandier soils
+- less sinking into sandier soils

 - less fungi/rot issues, as roots breathe better